oliveberch/ResumeGenerator/Readme.md

 - Axios
 - LaTeX (for converting LaTeX to PDF)

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- Thanks to OpenAI for their text generation capabilities, which make this project possible.
-- Inspired by the need for a simple and efficient way to generate resumes.

 ### PS

 Feel free to customize prompt as per your needs.